OlofHarrysson/iths-data-engineering/README.md

 The Makefile is pretty empty now, but you can add more commands there throughout the project.

+You can execute a command by running `make my_command_name` in your terminal.
 ### Install Python Packages
 Most of the requirements are installed with the following command
 ```bash